-In an interview with young activist Akhera, who hasvprotested in various socio-political issues.
-From changing the education system, black lives matter and the rights for immigrants.
+In an interview with young activist Akhera, who has protested in various socio-political issues, such as: changing the education system, black lives matter and immigrant rights.

-Akhera Williams, 19, student said: “I agree with the protests and its necessary to have resistance visible in the public eye, government and poses an imminent threat which threats the economy or violence.
+Akhera Williams, 19, student said: “I agree with the protests and its necessary to have resistance visible in the public eye, government and it poses an imminent threat to the economy.
 The public disruption is needed.

 “Those opposed have a myopic, close-minded view of the world, and are stuck in privileges of their own lifestyles which are consequences of capitalism”.

 Akhera also spoke of the lack of racial diversity at the protests added:

 “These groups have little racial diversity and are culturally exclusive, as they are typically inhabited by comfortable white liberals.
 People of colour see it as hard to see allyship with these groups due to the spaces they occupy.
 There is not enough promotion or an intersectional view of environmentalism.